I get up. I’m tired. I went to bed late. Distracted by my phone. Sophie was texting me.

 The timer is running.
 25-minutes of playing.

-Work is playing.
-Studying is playing.
+Writing is work.
+Writing is playing.
 I’ve convinced myself.
 They’re the same.
-It helps you know.
-It does.

-I think if I can learn this and then that, I’m in a game, I can turn it into a game.
-Study becomes play.
+I think if I can start here and then go there and change the story when I want, I’m in a game, I can turn it into a game.
+Writing becomes play.

 All this time playing I finish exhausted.
 All of the list done.
 A depleted energy bar.
-Thousands of dollars of time and effort dedicated.
+Thousands of dollars of time and effort.

 I lay in bed.
-Still intrigued.
+Still intrigued where will my story go next?
 The best way to be.
 But I know I must rest.
-The sleep will help.
+Sleep will help.
 Help me focus.
 Keep my energy bar up.

-I can it enough.
 When I’ve reached it, I call it.
+500-words.
+Enough.
 I’ve done a good job today.
 There’s more to do though.
 There’s always more to do.

 My timer to help with the list. $1000 per hour.

 My full energy bar.
-The sleep and food.
-And the bending exercises.
+The sleep and food the bending exercises.